 So, what did we like about the journey:

-Power sockets – Each pair of seats has a power socket to share between them and so using your phone/tablet is much easier to do.
+Each pair of seats has a power socket to share and so using your phone/tablet is much easier to do.
 It has a 3 pin plug as opposed to a USB port, so make sure you bring your plug as well as wire!!

 Last and most importantly,

-All in all, it was a very long and tiring day in the sun and it certainly meant that the little ones had a good night’s sleep!!
-One thing that would have been really difficult was if we had to change coaches on the way home, but fortunately, due to the number of routes National Express operate, it is more likely than not, there is a direct service to the place you want to go.
+All in all, it was a very long and tiring day in the sun.
+It certainly meant that the little ones had a good night’s sleep!!
+One thing that would have been really difficult was if we had to change coaches on the way home.
+However, due to the number of routes National Express operate, it is more likely than not, there is a direct service to the place you want to go.

 Would we go again by National Express?
 Absolutely, especially when it gives you the chance to explore the country at a reasonable price.